anusha-poudel/web-development/README.md

 This repository will track my daily progress as I learn and build projects in HTML, CSS, Git, UI Design, and more.

 📁 What’s in this repo:
- Daily tasks and projects
+-Daily tasks and projects

- Notes and what I learned
+-Notes and what I learned

- Practice with HTML, CSS, Git, and UI design
+-Practice with HTML, CSS, Git, and UI design

- Screenshots of my work
+-List of learning resources and references

+🎓Course I'm Following
+Codecademy HTML Course — interactive lessons with projects and a certificate upon completion.

  📅 Day 1:
 I created a basic bio webpage using only HTML.
 It includes my name, a short intro, and some personal details like hobbies and interests.

 📅 Day 2 – Deeper into HTML
 - Learned how to: